 We all know how important hiring the right talent is to your business but for the first time in a number of years Talent has became the number 1 leadership challenge.
 How to attract, retain and develop the best talent is also the challenge that most organisations feel least equipped to deal with.

 ‘Time is money’ they say.
 Hiring the right talent takes a lot of your time.
 Time you could use to tick off all the things that are piling up on your to do list.
-Attracting the wrong talent, however, takes even more of your time.
+Attracting the wrong talent, however, takes up even more of your time.

 In today's world, there are a number of key areas that organisations are investing in in order to drive their growth - technology, analytics, strategy, innovation, transformation, change management and customer project delivery.
 With everyone competing for the same talent in these critical areas, this poses an important question - how will you stand out from your competitors?

 Let’s look into how you can attract the right talent from the start, so you don’t need to hire for the same position in a few months’ time again.
 We have invested in building extensive talent pools in our specialised disciplines so we can connect you with the right people for your business.

 Before we start, here’s a quick overview of why we know what works and what doesn’t when attracting and keeping talent.